apache/calcite-avatica/site/_docs/protobuf_reference.md

 There are no attributes on this Response.

+### RpcMetadata

+A response which contains assorted per-call/contextual metadata returned by the Avatica server.

+{% highlight protobuf %}
+message RpcMetadata {
+  string server_address = 1;
+}
+{% endhighlight %}

+`serverAddress` The `host:port` of the server which created this object.

 ### SyncResultsResponse

 A response to the <a href="#syncresultsrequest">SyncResultsRequest</a>.
 When `moreResults` is true, a <a href="#fetchrequest">FetchRequest</a>